-Molecular mechanism of CRISPR systems
+Molecular mechanism of CRISPR-Cas9

-Non-coding RNA function & dynamics
+Non-coding RNA & splicing

 RNA is a fundamental molecule that codes for protein and controls gene expression, playing a key regulation role in many cell responses and vital processes, such as human genetic heritance and diseases.
 We are interested in clarifying the molecular basis of non-coding RNA, which regulates gene expression via a variety of yet unknown mechanisms.
 We have suggested a mechanism for the splicing reaction in the bacterial groupII intron, and studied the functional dynamics of the human splicesome.